MihkelJ/smart-beer-tap-system/README.md

 **"Config Error" Message:**
 - Copy template: `cp examples/config_template.h src/config.h`
-- Edit with real credentials (no placeholder text)
+- Edit with real ThingsBoard credentials (no placeholder text)
-- Make sure all fields are filled
+- Make sure ThingsBoard server and access token are filled

-**Wi-Fi Won't Connect:**
+**WiFi Configuration Issues:**
 - Use 2.4 GHz network only (ESP32 limitation)
-- Check SSID/password spelling
+- Look for "BeerTap-Setup" network when device starts
+- Browse to 192.168.4.1 to configure WiFi
 - Move ESP32 closer to the router

 **ThingsBoard Won't Connect:**